-Retaliation should be promptly reported to the Title IX Coordinator and/or Deputy Title IX Coordinator.
+Concerns about potential retaliation should be promptly reported to the Title IX Coordinator and/or Deputy Title IX Coordinator.

 V. RESOURCES, EMERGENCY ASSISTANCE AND SUPPORTIVE MEASURES

 Individuals who have experienced or have been impacted by gender-based misconduct have options and resources available to support them regardless of if they are members of the Babson community and whether or not they choose to participate in either a College or criminal investigation.